pablo360able/The-Augment/README.md

 ## Other considerations
 * Consider changing timing of passive effect of Aether orbs
-* Apply Whirlwind's VFX into Steelwind and Zephyr Strikes
 * Replace generic names, including D&D spells and Magic keyword

 ## Bugs